Learn About and Celebrate Black History Month in February!

 Gwendolyn Brooks: Brooks was the first Black author to win the Pulitzer Prize in 1950.
 She also served as poetry consultant to the Library of Congress, becoming the first Black woman to hold that position.
 Her poems “reflected the political and social landscape of the 1960s, including the civil rights movement and the economic climate.”

 There are many other unsung heroes throughout Black history.
-A quick Google search will help you and your children find additional individuals that you can celebrate.
-This research will provide a great opportunity for writing essays, presenting oral reports, and singling out subjects for a wide range of educational activities.
+A quick Internet search will help you and your children find additional individuals that you can celebrate.
+This research will provide a great opportunity for writing essays, presenting oral reports, and singling out topics for a wide-range of educational activities.
 Also, check out these ideas as you integrate Black History Month lessons into your homeschool schedule.

 Read more about key figures and events in African-American History: